ossia/ossia-docs/source/index.html.md

 ```

-Being able to create the relevant protocol
+Being able to create new objects in reaction to the loading of a preset

+# Utilities

-## OSCQuery instances
+## Logging
 ```c
 ```